USS Princeton Conducts General Quarters Drill

-210217-N-OW019-0008 PACIFIC OCEAN (Feb.
-17, 2020) Seaman Brandon Lawrence, right, from Atlanta, and Culinary Specialist 3rd Class Israel Tellezalejo, from Kernersville, N.C., erect shoring to a simulated casualty during a general quarters drill aboard the guided-missile cruiser USS Princeton (CG 59).
-Princeton is part of Nimitz Carrier Strike Group and is deployed conducting maritime security operations and theater security cooperation efforts.
+210222-N-OW019-0001 PACIFIC OCEAN (Feb.
+22, 2020) Fireman Zacherie Smith, from Birmingham, Ala., monitors a fireplug while acting as the plug-man during a general quarters drill aboard the guided-missile cruiser USS Princeton (CG 59).
+Princeton, a part of Nimitz Carrier Strike Group, is currently conducting routine operations in U.S. Third Fleet.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Logan C. Kellums)

 |Date Taken: